prechy123/Food-App/readme.md

 # MERN Stack Food Website with Framer Motion

 This documentation provides detailed instructions on how to set up, install, and configure a MERN (MongoDB, Express.js, React, Node.js) stack food website with Framer Motion.
-This website allows users to search for food, view recipes and cooking instructions, and save their favorite recipes to their accounts.
+This website allows users to search for food, view recipes and cooking instructions, and save their favorite recipes to their accounts...

 ## Table of Contents
 1. **Prerequisites**